podemos-info/participa2/decidim-module-crowdfundings/README.md

 This engine provides the following rake tasks:

-### decidim_collaborations:recurrent_collaborations
+### decidim_crowdfundings:recurrent_contributions

-This task collects all recurrent collaborations that need to be renewed.
+This task collects all recurrent contributions that need to be renewed.
 Ideally it should be automatically executed at least once per month.

-### decidim_collaborations:update_status
+### decidim_crowdfundings:update_status

-This task collects all user collaborations in pending status.
+This task collects all contributions in pending status.
 Then proceeds querying Census about the payment method status.
-According to Census response the collaboration will be accepted or rejected.
+According to Census response the contribution payment will be accepted or rejected.
 This process should be executed several times per month, ideally on periods of low load.
-It should be executed at least once before the *decidim_collaborations:recurrent_collaborations* is executed.
+It should be executed at least once before the *decidim_crowdfundings:recurrent_contributions* is executed.

 ## License